^

 • General urine analysis.

-• General and biochemical analysis of blood.
+• General and biochemical blood analysis.

-• Progesterone test.
+• Conducting a progesterone test.

-• Cytogenetic examination of the smear.
+• Cytogenetic examination of smear.

 • Determination of the level of oncological markers.

-• Obtaining a lipidogram is a blood test that allows you to assess the level and nature of the lipid composition: low density lipoproteins (LDL), triglycerides, total cholesterol, high density lipoproteins (HDL).
+• Obtaining a lipidogram is a blood test that allows you to assess the level and nature of the lipid composition: low-density lipoproteins (LDL), triglycerides, total cholesterol, high-density lipoproteins (HDL).

-• Carrying out of instrumental diagnostics:
+• Conducting instrumental diagnostics:

-• Radiography of bone tissue.
+• X-ray of bone tissue.

 • Ultrasound of the internal organs of the abdominal cavity.